 </dependencies>

-Optionally you can specify the test dependencies
+Optionally you can include the test dependency.

 <dependency>